aws/eks-anywhere/docs/content/en/docs/tasks/cluster/cluster-upgrades.md

 * Cert-manager
 * Etcdadm CAPI provider
 * EKS Anywhere controllers and CRDs
-* Flux
+* Gitops controller (Flux) - this is an optional component, will be upgraded only if specified

 The latest versions of these core EKS Anywhere components are embedded into a bundles manifest that the CLI uses to fetch the latest versions and image builds needed for each component upgrade.
 The command detects both component version changes and new builds of the same versioned component.
 If there is a new Kubernetes version that is going to get rolled out, the core components get upgraded before the Kubernetes version.
 Irrespective of a Kubernetes version change, the upgrade command will always upgrade the internal EKS Anywhere components mentioned above to their latest available versions.
 These upgrade changes are backwards compatible.

 ### Performing a cluster upgrade